 To determine the stopping distance of your car, follow the steps below.

 Determine your speed.
-Let's assume that you're driving on a highway with the speed of 120 km/h.
+Let's assume that you're driving on a highway at a speed of 120 km/h.

 Decide on your perception-reaction time.
-Let's say that you had a good night sleep before the road, but have been driving for some time now and are not as alert as you could be.
+Let's say that you had a good night's sleep (with the help of the sleep calculator) before hitting the road but have been driving for some time now and are not as alert as you could be.
 You can set your perception-reaction time to 1.5 seconds.

 Is the road wet or dry?
 Let's assume it just rained.
-With a speed of 120 km/h, our braking distance calculator gives the value of the friction coefficient equal to 0.27.
+With a speed of 120 km/h, our braking distance calculator gives us a friction coefficient of 0.27.